Skip to main content

 1 mentions Positive Neutral Negative

 Users have criticized the game for lacking volume control and graphics options, which limits customization and overall experience.
-Additionally, the inability to exit the game normally without resorting to a hard close is a significant drawback.
+Additionally, the inability to exit the game normally has been noted as a significant drawback.

 • “No volume control, no graphics options, and no way to exit the game without hard closing the game with Alt+F4!”